n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.embeddingsopenai.md

 The Embeddings OpenAI node allows you to generate embeddings for a given text.

-On this page, you'll find a list of operations the Embeddings OpenAI node supports, and links to more resources.
+On this page, you'll find the node parameters for the  Embeddings OpenAI node, and links to more resources.

 !!! note "Credentials"
     You can find authentication information for this node [here](/integrations/builtin/credentials/openai/).